Community Veterinary and End-of-Life Care Assistance

 • Financial need

-3. The following services are not covered by Todd’s Medical Fund:
+3. The following medical services are not generally covered:

 • Care for pets with poor or terminal prognosis*